ucsb-cs156-w24/proj-gauchoride-w24-7pm-1/docs/github-actions.md

-# Setting up GitHub Actios
+# Setting up GitHub Actions

 To setup GitHub Actions so that the tests pass, you will need to configure a few *secrets* on the GitHub repo settings page.